 - 83. The R process accepts as input the Australian dollar equivalent yields for each bond computed over the set of trading days. - 84.
 These yields are then averaged over the set of trading days, and form the input data for each bond along-side the maturity of the bond at the date of determination and the face value of that bond issue. - 85.
 The 10-year IRS rate for each trading day is also read from the Excel downloader template. - 86.
-The Gaussian kernel estimate of the cost of debt is computed.
-This is computed in the same way as the Excel DRP Process. - The Gaussian Kernel estimate is supplemented with a Nadaraya-Watson Gaussian Kernel estimate.
-The Nadaraya-Watson estimate is a convention in the statistical literature33 and is included in R outputs for comparison purposes only.
-It has no influence on the final DRP estimate produced. - 87.
-The NS parameters are estimated using the YieldCurve package in R.34 The Nelson.Siegel function applies a grid search to profile an optimal solution over a range of λ decay rate values. - The R grid search approach is unlike the Excel DRP Process solution, which employs a local search starting from one initial value based on a maturity tenor of 2.5 years.
+The Gaussian Kernel estimate of the cost of debt is computed.
+This is computed in the same way as the Excel DRP Process. - 87.
+The NS parameters are estimated using the YieldCurve package in R.31 The Nelson.Siegel function applies a grid search to profile an optimal solution over a range of λ decay rate values. - The R grid search approach is unlike the Excel DRP Process solution, which employs a local search starting from one initial value based on a maturity tenor of 2.5 years.
 The initial λ value in the Excel DRP Process is determined by optimising the factor loading for the β_2 factor for a given tenor. - R applies a grid search through selecting a λ that optimises the factor loading of β_2 at the maturity tenor given by each bond in the bond sample. - For each λ estimate the regression of bond yield on the factor loadings is then performed.
 The optimal solution is then the regression that minimises the residual sum of squares across the (irregular) grid of λ values.
 The parameter estimates for the NS model are then the parameter estimates of the optimal regression, alongside the λ value corresponding to that regression.